alicescfernandes/isel_final_project/docs/SCENARIOS.md

 Feature: Data Visualization Platform
-  As a group user
+  As a user
   I want to visualize and analyze data from XLSX files So that I can better understand and filter the data

   Background:
-    Given I am logged in as a group user
+    Given I am logged in as a user
     And I have access to the platform

   Scenario: Creating a new quarter